-Our analysis examines the economics of two types of new units: a natural gas combined-cycle (CC) unit with an assumed heat rate of 6,600 Btu per kWh and a natural gas combustion turbine (CT) unit with an assumed heat rate of 9,905 Btu per kWh.34 The net revenue analysis includes assumptions for variable Operations and Maintenance (O&M) costs, fuel costs, and expected forced outage rates.
+Our analysis examines the economics of two types of new units: a natural gas combined-cycle (CC) unit with an assumed heat rate of 6,600 Btu per kWh and a natural gas combustion turbine (CT) unit with an assumed heat rate of 9,905 Btu per kWh.
+The net revenue analysis includes assumptions for variable Operations and Maintenance (O&M) costs, fuel costs, and expected forced outage rates.

-Figure A125 and Figure A126: Net Revenue Analysis
+Figure A122 and Figure A123: Net Revenue Analysis

 The next two figures compare the net revenue plus the capacity market revenue that would have been received by new CC and CT units in different MISO regions compared to the revenue that would be required to support new investment in these units.
 To determine whether net revenue levels would support investment in new resources, we first estimate the annualized cost of a new unit.
 The figures show the estimated annualized cost, which is the annual net revenue a new unit would need to earn in MISO wholesale markets to make the investment economic.
 The estimated Cost of New Entry (CONE) for each type of unit is shown in the figure as horizontal black segments and is based on data from the U.S. Energy Information Administration (EIA) and various financing, tax, inflation, and capital cost assumptions.

-The CONE for a CT is estimated to be \$91.73 per kW-year in Central, \$81.25 per kW-year in the South, \$92.30 per kW-year in the West and \$94.34 per kW-year in the East.35 For a CC, the CONE is about \$131.32 per kW-year in Central, \$116.35 per kW-year in the South, \$130.96 per kW-year in the West and \$134.45 per kW-year in the East.
+The CONE for a CT is estimated to be \$92.10 per kW-year in Central, \$81.50 per kW-year in the South, \$91.24 per kW-year in the West and \$94.61 per kW-year in the East.
+For a CC, the CONE is about \$132.05 per kW-year in Central, \$116.99 per kW-year in the South, \$129.74 per kW-year in the West and \$135.19 per kW-year in the East.
 Cost changes for the CC resulted in a solid increase in most regions since last year.
+Combined-cycle generators run more frequently and earn more energy rents than simple-cycle CTs because CC units have substantially lower production costs per MWh.
+Therefore, the estimated energy net revenues for CC generators tend to be substantially higher than they are for CT generators.
+Conversely, capacity and ancillary services revenues typically account for a comparatively larger share of a CT's net revenues.
+Capacity requirements and import and export limits enforced in the Planning Resource Auction (PRA) vary by zone, so capacity revenues vary depending on the clearing price in each zone.
+The estimated net revenues earned by these two types of resources in different MISO regions are shown as stacked bars in the figure.